Firmware version: 0.95

 Load and Save pages could be invoked directly by pressing SEQ and SEL+SEQ buttons respectively.

-When the top level page is shown, rotating EncA at the left of the screen changes all steps of the currently selected sequence and clicking EncA allows copying of the currently selected sequence to another one.
+When the top level page is shown, rotating EncA at the left of the LCD screen changes all steps of the currently selected sequence and clicking EncA allows copying of the currently selected sequence to another one.
 When command page is shown, rotating EncA results in page specific action, however clicking it closes the currently shown page returning to the previously shown top level page (aka Escape).

-EncB rotation cycles between top level pages: Note, Velocity, Gate, CC1/CC2, three Settings pages and two LFO pages.
+EncB rotation cycles between the top level pages: Note, Velocity, Gate, CC1/CC2, three Settings pages and two LFO pages.

 Step Encoder rotation changes the step value.

-Step Encoder click “plays” the step sending it’s note and CCs to Midi Out.
+Step Encoder click “plays” the step sending it’s note and CCs to MIDI OUT.

 Left side switches select sequence A, B, C or D.